zellwk/zellwk.com/src/posts/2017-11-15-learn-javascript.md

 newsletter: jsr
 tags:
  - javascript
-shareText: Learning JS is like growing up, you can think about it in 4 phases – baby, child, teenage and adult
+shareText: "Learning JS is like growing up, you can think about it in 4 phases – baby, child, teenage and adult"
 ---

 Have you tried to learn a JavaScript related topic/framework and found that you understand almost nothing?